Healthdirect Free Australian health advice you can count on.

 If you need help, talking to your doctor is a good place to start.

 There are also many organisations that can help you.
-Here are some you can visit online or call anytime (24 hours a day, 7 days a week):
+Here are some you can call or visit online:

 Learn more here about the development and quality assurance of healthdirect content.